 * Appropriate language units are determined by language level and grade therein achieved in Higher School Certificate or International Baccalaureate, and/or by a placement questionnaire and if necessary a one-on-one interview prior to commencement.
-If you are unsure of your language level or which pathway is appropriate for you, please contact the Discipline for advice.
+If you are unsure of your language level or which pathway is appropriate for you, please contact the Discipline's Undergraduate Coordinator for advice.

 Please note: A 'gap' year after Year 12 does not normally affect placement.